Passenger rail terminology: United Kingdom

 In the United Kingdom, heavy rail refers to conventional railways forming part of the national network, including commuter, intercity, high-speed rail, regional rail and freight services, as distinct from metro, light rail and tram lines, people movers, and similar.
 The London Underground, despite being described as a metro system, is nonetheless officially classified as being heavy rail.

 North America

 In North America, the American Public Transportation Association defines a heavy-rail system as an electric railway with the capacity to handle a heavy volume of traffic.
 The term is often used to distinguish it from light rail systems, which usually handle a smaller volume of passengers.

 In North America, heavy rail can also refer to rapid transit, when referring to systems with heavier passenger loadings than light rail systems, but distinct from commuter rail and intercity rail systems.
 It is characterized by high-speed, passenger rail cars running in separate rights-of-way from which all other vehicular and foot traffic are excluded.

 Such passenger rail cars are almost always electrically driven, with power either drawn from an overhead line or an electrified third rail.

-Asia

-In the Philippines, the North–South Commuter Railway has been described by Philippine National Railways general manager Junn Magno as a heavy rail metro line.
-Although the use of heavy rail also refers to rapid transit as with American parlance, it is characterized as electrified passenger rail services that use 8- or 10-car trains.
-This is then distinguished from light rail used to describe medium-capacity rail systems such as the LRT Line 1 and MRT Line 3, and medium rail which is a regular rapid transit system operated with fewer train cars such as the LRT Line 2.